-We note that the plant did not reach the minimum availability in January 2022, February 2022 and July 2022 with a deviation range of 1 to 32 % below the guaranteed availability.
-We also note that the plant has a high deviation in February 2022.
-Harmattan cannot confirm whether the high deviation is due to a fault in the SCADA system or caused by unplanned maintenance in February, as no maintenance report and checklist were provided.
+We note that the plant did not reach the minimum availability in January 2022, February 2022, and July 2022 with a deviation range of 1 to 32 % below the guaranteed availability.
+We also note that the plant had a high deviation in February 2022.
+Harmattan cannot confirm whether the high deviation was due to a fault in the SCADA system or caused by unplanned maintenance in February, as no maintenance report and checklist were provided.

 The Operator has only stated that the availability of the power plant was mainly affected by load shedding.
-Harmattan recommends that the Operator submit the unscheduled maintenance reports for the site to confirm that the unavailability was due solely to load shedding.
+Harmattan recommends that the Operator submit the unscheduled maintenance reports for the site to confirm that the unavailability was solely due to load shedding.

 Midstream Performance Ratio Vs Forecast

-The following table and chart compare the Scada Performance Ratio with the monthly forecast P50 PR from the Helioscope Forecast report.
-From the chart and table below, the performance ratio from May to date has fallen short of projections, ranging from 4.13 % to 10.86 % below the forecast.
-The Average PR is 77 % with a variance of 5.42 % below the P50 forecast. since April 2022.
+The Performance Ratio was calculated by the SCADA system using the measured production and irradiation data.
+Harmattan has performed PR forecast adjustment since we have noted the irradiation data gaps.
+This was performed using Equation 2 and the unavailability days were the same as the irradiation unavailability days since PR is dependent on the irradiation..
+The Average PR is 77 % with a variance of 18.67 % above the P50 forecast, as shown by the following table.